KrysD09/Neural-Network-Training-Demo/README.md

 # Neural Network Training Demo

-This repository contains three interactive Jupyter notebooks designed for a **PhD-level workshop on training neural networks**.
+This repository contains three interactive Jupyter notebooks designed for our **PhD-level Advanced Analytics workshop on training neural networks**.
 It demonstrates a **from-scratch NumPy implementation**, a **PyTorch implementation**, and a **Keras implementation**, with experiments to explore key training concepts.

 ---